bhpnet/docs-old/concepts/governance.md

 proportion of `NoWithVeto` votes is inferior to 1/3 (excluding `Abstain` votes).

 Proposals can be accepted before the end of the voting period if they meet a special condition.
-Namely, if the ratio of `Yes` votes to `InitTotalVotingPower`exceeds 2:3, the proposal will be immediately accepted, even if the `Voting period` is not finished. `InitTotalVotingPower` is the total voting power of all bonded Atom holders at the moment when the vote opens.
+Namely, if the ratio of `Yes` votes to `InitTotalVotingPower`exceeds 2:3, the proposal will be immediately accepted, even if the `Voting period` is not finished. `InitTotalVotingPower` is the total voting power of all bonded bhp holders at the moment when the vote opens.
 This condition exists so that the network can react quickly in case of urgency.

 ### Inheritance